bdcuck/nignogbot/README.md

 [ ] logger.js sometimes appends the same messages or a series of messages repeatedly (seems to happen in busy spammy chats).

-[ ] Inline does not return random joke, randomness depends on input
+[?]
+Inline does not return random joke, randomness depends on input -- Possibly fixed, NEEDS TESTING

 [-] Unresolved promise errors in `stat` and `unlink`, sort of fixed by dumping some .catch() everywhere